 From the development side, for developers and creators, it was (and it is) extremely hard to make sure their content is properly rendered across platforms and devices.
 That is why Unity built a comprehensive platform for that.

-As for the monetization part, apps have been transitioning to a free-to-play model, this means that those same apps will need to make money through in-app purchases that also require the handling of strategic partnerships with big players like Google and Apple.
+As for monetization, apps have been transitioning to a free-to-play model, meaning those same apps will need to make money through in-app purchases that also require the handling of strategic partnerships with big players like Google and Apple.

 Solution: from static content, driven by long development cycles, to dynamic content, driven by short development cycles and live feedback between creators and from users